sbstjn/serverless-dynamodb-autoscaling/README.md

 ### API Throtteling

-CloudWatch has very strict [API rate limitations](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html)!
-If you plan to configure Auto Scaling for multiple DynamoDB tables or *Global Secondary Index*, request an increase of the rate limits first!
+CloudWatch has very strict [API rate limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html)!
+If you plan to configure Auto Scaling for multiple DynamoDB tables or *Global Secondary Indexes*, request an increase of the rate limits first!
 Otherwise you might run into an error like this:

 ```
 An error occurred while provisioning your stack: XYZ - Unable to create alarms for scaling policy XYZ due to reason: